Compliance

 Weak Cybersecurity Threatens Property Management Data

-Vendors who fail to secure tenant or property data expose property managers to regulatory fines and reputational loss.
-Data breaches are one of today’s fastest-growing compliance risks.
+Vendors who fail to secure tenant or property data expose property managers to regulatory fines and reputational loss, and third-party exposure is climbing.
+SecurityScorecard's Global Third-Party Breach Report found that 35.5% of breaches in 2024 were linked to third-party access, up from the prior year.

-NetVendor’s compliance monitoring gives property managers visibility into vendor risk factors, including whether vendors meet modern data protection standards.
+Centralized vendor monitoring provides property managers with visibility into vendor risk factors, including whether vendors meet modern data protection standards.

 Red Flag #7: Failure to Meet Regulatory Requirements